Home

 K-12 Education

 The projects have three main focuses.
 First, we raise money for K-12 programs.
 These programs provide equipment such as computers, sewing machines, baking equipment, sports equipment for physical education at schools as well as general school supplies when needed.
 For many years we also helped with some teacher aid and librarian salaries.
-Since 2018 we have been paying one teacher stipend who receives from Palo Alto’s projects $1000/yea.
-We also now run a saturday tutoring program for high school juniors and seniors.
-This is offered every other saturday and paerticipation by the students is voluntary.
-Four teachers receive $25 for each saturday morning they work.
+Since 2018 we have been paying one teacher stipend who receives from Palo Alto’s projects $2000/yea.
+We also now run a Saturday tutoring program for high school juniors and seniors.
+This is offered every other Saturday and participation by the students is voluntary.
+Four teachers receive $25 for each Saturday morning they work.

 University Student Loan Program